maupilia/SRT/sphinx/_build/html/_sources/Pulsar/L-band/DFB/start-obs.rst.txt

 .. toctree::
    :maxdepth: 1

 .. _startPuLDF:

 Start the observations
 ======================

 $ : commands to insert in a shell

 > : commands to insert in the operatorInput panel

 On seadas
 ----------

-Place your observing files in corr@seadas as follows:
+Place your observing files in pulsar@seadas as follows:

-   - your seadas setup file(s) in folder:    corr@seadas:/home/corr/setup/[your project code]

-   - your seadas schedule file(s) in folder: corr@seadas:/home/corr/scheds/[your project code]
+   - your seadas setup and schedule file(s) in folder: pulsar@seadas:/home/pulsar/scheds/[your project code]

-On nuraghe-obs1
+On discos-console
 ------------------

 #.
 Insert your project number